D Cide Traumerei: Anime

 Ryuuhei Oda and Rena Mouri accidentally enter the other side of reality and encounter a grotesque creature.
 They are rescued by Trish, a creature with knowledge of the other side of reality.
 Trish grants Ryuuhei and Rena power and they are chosen as Knocker Ups to combat the creatures.
 Ryuuhei and Rena are joined by more experienced slayers, Aruto Fushibe and Jessica Clayborn, as they fight the creatures and learn more about the other side.

 Characters

 Production and release

 The project was announced on March 16, 2021, with a mobile game released on September 30, 2021, as well as an anime television series, which aired from July 10 to October 2, 2021, on Tokyo MX and other channels.
-Yoshikazu Kon is directing the series at Sanzigen, with Hiroshi Ōnogi writing the script, BlasTrain designing the characters, and Kōhei Tanaka composing the music.
+Yoshikazu Kon is directing the series at Sanzigen, with Hiroshi Ōnogi writing the script, BlasTrain designing the characters, and Kohei Tanaka composing the music.
 The opening song, "The Reasoning of Beasts" (獣の理, Kemono no Kotowari), is performed by Tokyo Jihen.
 4-member unit Rondo from D4DJ performs the ending theme titled "Black Lotus."
 Plus Media Networks Asia has licensed the series in Southeast Asia and released it on Aniplus Asia.
 Crunchyroll licensed the series outside of Asia.